gabrielbourget/compilerFrontEnd/README.md

 When and end-of-file marker is reached in the source file, the scanner ceases to operate and returns control flow to the main function.

 ###Compilation and Testing
+The source files for this project are:
+  - buffer.c
+  - buffer.h
+  - scanner.c
+  - table.h
+  - token.h
+  - platy_st.c

+Source files are to be compiled into one executable, and the main function is contained in platy_st.c.
+To run the program and process some of the test files, the command line template is:

+  - ./(executable name) (path to input file) > (path to output file)

 ##Part 3 - The Symbol Table
 In assignment 3, I was tasked with creating a symbol table data structure, which was a managed database of the variable identifiers identified during the scanning process, along with other useful information, such as the variable name, type, initial value, and line number.
 The symbol table descriptor is a container structure which holds a pointer to the database of symbol table variable records, a count of how many are stored, an offset number to next STVR to be added, and a pointer to a buffer structure holding all the variable names.